Architecture Overview

 - Client-side encryption for private channels

-- HTTPS-only in production
+- HTTPS in production

-- Secure cookie handling
+- Secure WebSocket connections

 Development Patterns